jrnold/r4ds-exercise-solutions/docs/EDA.md

 I am not surprised, since I knew little about diamond prices.
 After the fact, it does not seem surprising (as many thing do).
 I would guess that this is due to the way in which diamonds are selected for retail sales.
-Suppose that someone selling a diamond only finds it profitable to sell it if some combination size, cut, clarity, and color are above a certain threshhold.
+Suppose that someone selling a diamond only finds it profitable to sell it if some combination size, cut, clarity, and color are above a certain threshold.
 The smallest diamonds are only profitable to sell if they are exceptional in all the other factors (cut, clarity, and color), so the small diamonds sold have similar characteristics.
 However, larger diamonds may be profitable regardless of the values of the other factors.
 Thus we will observe large diamonds with a wider variety of cut, clarity, and color and thus more variability in prices.